OrchidProtocol/blog.orchid.com/src/pages/blog/2020-2-12-orchid-partners-with-vpnsecure.md

 featuredpost: false
 featuredimage: /img/uploads/Orchid_BlogImage_VPNSec.png
 tags:
-  - Orchid Protocol
+  - Partnerships
-  - VPN
+  - Company Updates
 ---

 As Orchid continues to build tools for a private and fair internet, we’ll be collaborating with other leaders in electronic privacy.
 Today, we’re proud to announce Orchid’s integration with VPNSecure, a premiere digital security firm.